 Applications are accepted from non-core professions such as counsellors.
 Non-core professionals, however, will be required to provide a portfolio of evidence in line with KSA guidelines as provided by the BABCP.
 Applicants who meet the academic criteria but who are non-core and unable to provide KSA evidence will be required to enter through the School's KSA pathway.
 In this instance if all other requirements are met the applicant will be offered a place on the one year certificate programme to allow time for the KSA portfolio to be completed.
 On successful completion of this course and the completion of the KSA portfolio, the student will normally then be eligible for application to the PG Dip programme.

 Applicants who do not meet the entry requirements should contact the School for advice.

-Please note: this programme is available for Registered Nurses working within the UK only.
+Please note: due to the practice supervision element, this programme is available within the UK only.

 For information on international qualification equivalents, please check the specific information for your country.